gopinathsjsu/team-project-bruteforce/Documents/AshaYalla_journal.md

     What task did I work on/complete?
       Worked on editbooking page
     What am I planning to do to next?
-      Testig the application flow and fixing bugs.
+      Testing the application flow and fixing bugs.
     What tasks are blocked waiting on another team member?
       Implementing booking history in backend